First there was the pink gin craze. But recently, you might have seen that the internet’s gone wild for violet gin.

 J.J.
 Whitley has followed the incredible thirst for gin innovation with the launch of their very own violet gin.

-It’s vibrant colour can help make flavoursome cocktails, simple G&T’s with a slice of grapefruit to a bubbly purple gin fizz, there are limitless possibilities.
+Its vibrant colour can help make flavoursome cocktails or simple G&T’s with a slice of grapefruit.
+The only limit is your imagination!

-Whitley Neill, the distillers who brought you inspiring gin creations such as Blood Orange Gin, Raspberry Gin and Rhubarb and Ginger Gin, have entered into the violet gin market with a Parma Violet Gin.
+Whitley Neill, the distillers who brought you inspiring gin creations such as Pink Grapefruit Gin, Blackberry Gin and Cucumber and Aloe Gin, have entered into the violet gin market with a Parma Violet Gin.

 The Liverpool-based distillers newest offering is described as taste with an “aromatic violet flower infusing a subtle floral note to the smooth English gin base for a vibrant intense taste of Italian elegance” which will leave you gasping for more.